When billing clients for work, you must know your billable hours. Only then can you estimate which projects are high-value and which are low-value.

 5. The number of hours spent on the task in the fifth column

-You can gather this data from team members at the end of every day or ask everyone to fill out their timesheet at the end of every week.
+You can gather this data from team members at the end of every day or ask everyone to fill out their timesheet template at the end of every week.

-Then you can consolidate all the information into a single timesheet at the end of every day, week, or month.
+Then you can consolidate all the information into a single timesheet at the end of every work day, week, or month.

-2. The easy way: Time tracking software
+2. The easy (and more reliable!) way: time tracking software

-Using Float, you can centralize your people and project data (including budgets and team members’ rates) so that you can schedule and track tasks in the same place.
+Using Float, you can centralize your people and project data (including budgets and team members’ rates) so you can schedule and track tasks in the same place.
 Prefilled timesheets that reflect the tasks on your team member’s schedules make it easy to log time fast, accurately, and with full context.

 Here’s how logging time works in Float in a nutshell: